gurbirdhillon/FirebaseNetAdmin/README.md

-## What is FirebaseCoreAdmin
+## What is FirebaseNetAdmin

-FirebaseCoreAdmin is .net core library for interacting with firebase database and storage.
-Library is supposed to use in server side.
+FirebaseNetAdmin is .NET library for interacting with firebase database and storage.
 The interface of library is similar to offical google Node, Java (Admin) sdks.

 ## Initialization